-The laws of inheritance were derived by Gregor Mendel, a 19th century Austrian monk, who was conducting plant hybridity experiments.
+The laws of inheritance were derived by Gregor Mendel, who was conducting plant hybridization experiments.
 Between 1856 and 1863, he cultivated and tested some 28,000 pea plants.
 His experiments brought forth two generalizations which later became known as Mendel's Laws of Heredity or Mendelian inheritance.
-These are described in his paper "Experiments on Plant Hybridization" that was read to the Natural History Society of Brno on February 8 and March 8, 1865, and was published in 1866.
+These are described in his paper "Experiments on Plant Hybridization" that was read to the Natural History Society of Bruno on February 8 and March 8, 1865, and was published in 1866.

 Mendel's results were largely neglected.
 Though they were not completely unknown to biologists of the time, they were not seen as being important.
 Even Mendel himself did not see their ultimate applicability, and thought they only applied to certain categories of species.
-In 1900, however, the work was "re-discovered" by three European scientists, Hugo de Vries, Carl Correns, and Erich von Tschermak.
-The exact nature of the "re-discovery" has been somewhat debated: De Vries published first on the subject, and Correns pointed out Mendel's priority after having read De Vries's paper and realizing that he himself did not have priority, and De Vries may not have acknowledged truthfully how much of his knowledge of the laws came from his own work, or came only after reading Mendel's paper.
-Later scholars have accused Von Tschermak of not truly understanding the results at all.
+In 1900, however, the work was "re-discovered" by three European scientists, Hugo de Vries,

+Carl Correns, and Erich von Tschermak.
+The exact nature of the "re-discovery" has been somewhat debated: De Vries was the first to publish on the subject, and Correns pointed out Mendel's priority after having read De Vries's paper.

 Regardless, the "re-discovery" made Mendelism an important but controversial theory.
 Its most vigorous promoter in Europe was William Bateson, who coined the term "genetics", "gene", and "allele" to describe many of its tenets.
 The model of heredity was highly contested by other biologists because it implied that heredity was discontinuous, in opposition to the apparently continuous variation observable.
 Many biologists also dismissed the theory because they were not sure it would apply to all species, and there seemed to be very few true Mendelian characters in nature.
 However later work by biologists and statisticians such as R.A.
 Fisher showed that if multiple Mendelian factors were involved for individual traits, they could produce the diverse amount of results observed in nature.
-Thomas Hunt Morgan and his assistants would later integrate the theoretical model of Mendel with the chromosome theory of inheritance, in which the chromosomes of cells were thought to hold the actual hereditary particles, and create what is now known as classical genetics, which was extremely successful and cemented Mendel's place in history.
+Thomas Hunt Morgan and his assistants would later integrate the theoretical model of Mendel with the chromosome theory of inheritance, in which the chromosomes of cells were thought to hold the actual hereditary particles, and create what is now known as classical genetics.